ky1ejs/SuperPageControl/README.md

 ### Todo

 - [ ] Delegate handling of dot colors
-- [ ] Weak delegate - problem with making SuperPageControlDelegate and keeping enum association.
+- [ ] Weak delegate - problem with making SuperPageControlDelegate Equatable and keeping enum association.
 See code comment.